8 January, 2011

 In restaurants, we undercook the steak a bit to leave leeway to melt the cheese.
 Slice the steak across the grain and place on top of the garlic bread and put the cheeses on top, then broil to melt the cheese.

-Add steak-enhancing sauteed mushroom and or onions, gravy, steak sauce, hot cherry peppers, oregano or any other of your favorite steak-enhancing ingredients or condiments.
+Add steak-enhancing sauteed mushroom and or onions, gravy, steak sauce, hot cherry peppers, oregano, or any other of your favorite steak-enhancing ingredients or condiments.

-But do try to master the basic cheese steak first!
+But do try to master the basic cheesesteak first!

 A basic safety precaution:

 When I cook steaks, I like to gently scrape the flesh first.
 The reason is perfringens.
 It’s a spore-forming bacterium found on meat and a common cause of food poisoning.
 It’s normally present on the outside of meat in harmless amounts.
 When left at ideal temperatures–between 70-120 degrees F–it multiplies.
-While I believe the meat I buy doesn’t have dangerous levels of perfrinegs, I like to scrape the outsides just in case.
+While I believe the meat I buy doesn’t have dangerous levels of perfringens, I like to scrape the outside just in case.